 Plant out Spring cabbage and overwintering types of onion and garlic.
 It is also a good time to plant rhubarb crowns.

 Rough dig over heavy ground and leave it in lumps or ridges to be broken down gradually by the winter frosts and rain.
-Keep off the soil if it is wet and don’t be tempted dig it if it is frozen.
-When to soil is frozen hard it is a good opportunity to cart barrows of manure or compost over it.
+Keep off the soil if it is wet and don’t be tempted to dig it if it is frozen.
+When the soil is frozen hard it is a good opportunity to cart barrows of manure or compost over it.

 Insulate your greenhouse before using it to protect the your more tender plants using horticultural fleece or plastic bubble sheeting; newspaper is an excellent substitute if you lay several layers over your most precious plants whenever a frost is forecast.
 It is also a good idea to wrap their pots in bubble wrap to insulate their roots.